michal-korniak/MKForks.Unity.Microsoft.DependencyInjection/README.md

 ```

 * [2.* only] - Added implementation of ISupportRequiredService to ServiceProvider.
-It gives more meaningful extensions when we use GetRequiredService().
+It gives more meaningful expections when we use GetRequiredService().